maplesapling/obsidian-plugin-template/README.md

 - Open the `dev_vault` folder in Obsidian and activate the plugin.

-- Update info for your new plugin in `manifest.json`.
+- Update info for your new plugin in `manifest.json` and `LICENSE`.

 - Rename the class in `main.ts` and start coding.